glynismullankwok/worldly-meals/README.md

 ## User Story

-* AS A user who is interested in signing up with a meal delivery service and comparing all of my options,
+* AS A health-conscious consumer who enjoys cooking,
-* I WANT a service that offers a great variety of international recipe choices that all come with nutritional data,
+* I WANT a convenient, large international variety of quick and easy meal prep options with nutritional facts,
-* AND THEN be able to save recipes, ingredients, meal selections to my profile and/or my cart.
+* AND THEN I can pick up each meal kit which includes all the necessary ingredients to cook each meal.

 ## Description

 Our project is an e-commerce app called International Ingredients to Wordly Meals.
-It is for an international meal prep company, where customers can shop for international meals.
+"Worldly Meals" for short.
+It’s a meal prep company, where customers can shop and pick up ingredients to cook international meals.
 The meal kits come with all the ingredients needed to prepare the desired meal.
-What sets our company apart is the great variety of international recipe choices that all come with nutritional data that the customer can use to fit into their own diets and lifestyles.
+What sets our company apart?
+We offer a great variety of international recipe choices that all come with nutritional data that the customer can use to fit into their own diets and lifestyles.

 ## Project/Application Requirements